 He gathered material for “The Wine of Wyoming” in Sheridan and for “The Gambler, the Nun, and the Radio” while recovering from an auto accident in the Billings hospital.
 Death in the Afternoon was completed at the L-T and To Have and Have Not was drafted there.
 His final story, “A Man of the World” is set in Cooke City.
 Its wranglers introduced him to big game hunting (bear, elk) in 1932 before his first African safari.
 Clarks Fork and its tributaries provided world class fly fishing.
 Check it out.
 Come, experience and explore.

 Most papers will be given at the College in very accessible, state-of-the-art classrooms.
 There will also be paper and plenary sessions in Cooke City, but the experience there will be more hands-on, with opportunities to tour Hemingway sites, fly fish, hike, visit Yellowstone, and enjoy a chuck wagon dinner.
 Among speakers already booked for this Conference are Craig Johnson (Longmire Series) and Doug Peacock (model for Edward Abbey’s Hayduke).
-Conversation are ongoing with Annie Proulx.
-We also anticipate an update from Ken Burns’ team on the Hemingway project.
+We also anticipate an update from Ken Burns and Lynn Novick's team (Florentine Productions) on the Hemingway project.